The Six Simple Things You Need to do to Travel to Cuba

 Step 3: Book lodging

-Casa particulars are rooms in someone’s home or entire homes that you can book directly from the owner.
+Casa particulares are rooms in someone’s home or entire homes that you can book directly from the owner.
 It’s easy find them on Airbnb then book and pay for them ahead of time.
 Basic rooms in local family homes run about $25-$35 per night.
 Luxury apartments average $75-125/night.

 Our travel planners are happy to help you find a great casa.

-Step 4: Get your Cuban Tourist Card
+Step 4: Get Your Cuban Tourist Card

 If you are departing from the US to Cuba, regardless of nationality, you need the pink tourist card, which is $50-100 per person.
-Each airline has different rules for acquiring the card, but it is always available at the airport (sometimes for an extra fee).
+Each airline has different rules for acquiring the card, but it is usually available at the airport (sometimes for an extra fee).

 If you are departing from Mexico or elsewhere in Latin America, you will be able to purchase the green tourist card at the last airport before Cuba for about $25.